whgq/info-201-final-project/README.md

 In this repository, we aim to analyze the correlation between public opinion on immigration, policy, and apprehensions / deportations in the United States.

+## Research Questions

+1. How has public sentiment towards immigration in the US changed over time?
+2. How has public sentiment towards immigration affected election outcomes in the US over time?
+3. How has public sentiment towards immigration in the US affected immigration policy over time (measured via deporations and encounters at the border)?

 ## Getting Started

 This repository is formatted as an Rproject.
 A Nix file is also included which sets up a development environment including R and tidyverse libraries, which we utilize.